fiseni/IdentitySample/README.md

 # Identity Template App

-This projects demonstrates how to implement authentication and <strong>permission based authorization</strong> using ASP.NET Core Identity.
+This project demonstrates how to implement authentication and <strong>permission based authorization</strong> using ASP.NET Core Identity.